-Dr Omar Kholeif (EGYPT/UK) is a curator, writer, editor, platform initiator/organiser, and sometime filmmaker based in London and Chicago.
+Dr. Omar Kholeif (EGYPT/UK) is a curator, writer, editor, platform initiator/organiser, and sometime filmmaker based in Chicago and London.
 A specialist in modern and contemporary art, Kholeif is also a scholar on contemporary artist film, video and emerging technology, with a particular focus on politics, narrative and geography in a global context.

-Kholeif has curated over a 100 exhibitions, commissions, and special projects internationally.
+Kholeif has curated over a 100 exhibitions, commissions, and programmes internationally.

 Previously, Omar was Curator at FACT (Foundation for Art and Creative Technology), Liverpool, the UK’s national centre for the support, commission and exhibition of artist film, video and new media, where he commissioned and curated major projects by Akram Zaatari, Pedro Reyes, Anja Kirschner and David Panos, Semiconductor, and Ahmed Basiony, among others.
 He has also been Artistic Director at the Arab British Centre, London, where he founded Safar: The Festival of Popular Arab Cinema, the award-winning film festival held at the ICA, London.